Eric’s consciousness tore apart. Then, like a rubber band snapping back into place, his body reassembled with a violent jolt.

 “So, why are you the default characters?”
 Syn asked.
 “Could you not make your own?”

 “We didn’t have the time or inclination either,” Tyson added; he was much more friendly and casual.
-“I was so confused when we received our orders.
+“Man, I was so confused when we got our orders.
 Play video games for a month?
-I thought we were getting demoted or released from duty, not taking part in some secret government program.
-I think they want us to report how effective it will be to train here.”
+I thought we were getting demoted or discharged, not thrown into some secret government project.”

 “I can see the applications for that,” Piper said.
 “You’ll be able to train without the fear of serious injury.
 Plus with the time dilation, you’ll be able to train longer.”